 The Nielson Norman Group uses research-based principles to consult with clients in need of UX guidance.
 They publish an interesting variety of UX-related articles written by their own team of seasoned professionals—living up to their claim of being “a leading voice in the user experience field.”

 Smashing Magazine is one of the most renowned blogs in the design industry.
-This section of site is solely devoted to UX design articles and features experts who eagerly share their ideas, tips, guidelines and best practices for fellow user experience designers.
+This section of the site is solely devoted to UX design articles and features experts who eagerly share their ideas, tips, guidelines and best practices for fellow user experience designers.

-Usability Geek’s founder, Justin Misfud, strives to spread helpful UX information in order to “bridge theory and academic research with practical and personal recommendations on how one can improve website usability.”
+Usability Geek’s founder, Justin Mifsud, strives to spread helpful UX information in order to “bridge theory and academic research with practical and personal recommendations on how one can improve website usability.”
 The blog invites contributions from guest authors, making it a helpful hub for tips and insight from experts across the industry.

 10. UX Booth

-UX Magazine is a community intended to provide UX enthusiasts a steady stream of engaging and useful content.
+UX Magazine is a community intended to provide UX enthusiasts with a steady stream of engaging and useful content.
 Browse articles from more than 100 UX-related topics, or find information about UX jobs, events and awards.

 This blog was launched by Pabini Gabriel-Petit, a Silicon Valley-based UX professional with more than 20 years under her belt.
-It was created with the purpose to provide a forum for discussing progressive UX ideas and educate the broader community on the importance of usability.
+It was created to provide a forum for discussing progressive UX ideas and educate the broader community on the importance of usability.
 The site hosts articles for seasoned UX professionals and UX newbies alike.

-13. UX Movement
+14. UX Movement

 UX Movement’s focus is to illustrate how good and bad interface design practices affect a user’s behavior.
 The website features tabs devoted to every facet of UX design, from forms and buttons to navigation and wireframes, making it easy to find the info you need.

-14. UX Myths
+15. UX Myths

 Stay in the loop

 This handy list of UX design blogs will help you keep a pulse on the industry with just a few clicks of your mouse.
 Bookmark this page and challenge yourself to visit your favorite sites on a regular basis.
-If you think you’re ready to take the next step in becoming a UX designer, check out these helpful resources for UX design beginners.Did we forget your favorite UX design blog?
-Share it with us in the comment section below!